ncganesh/StockMarketInsight/README.md

-## Real Time Stock Price Data from Yahoo Finance API
+ Real Time Stock Price Data from Yahoo Finance API

 yf.download(tickername, start_date, end_date)

-## Stock Twits is a platform where  actual investors and traders tweet in real time about the stocks.
+Stock Twits is a platform where  actual investors and traders tweet in real time about the stocks and get data in real time.

-## Summarizing News Article using NLP
+Summarizing News Article using NLP